Optimal queue-size scaling in switched networks: Properties of SFA

-\begin{Proof}[of Theorem \ref{thm:SFA1}.]
-Theorem \ref{thm:SFA1} is now a fairly easy consequence of Theorem \ref{thm:insen_gen}.
-Consider a bandwidth-sharing network described in Section \ref{sec:insensitive}.
-The additional structures are the additional capacity constraints \eqref{eq:feasible}, and that arriving packets only require an unit amount of service, deterministically.
-The capacity constraints \eqref{eq:feasible} impose the necessary condition for stability, given by \eqref{eq:capfl}.
-Recall that all arrival rate vectors $\blambda$ that satisfy $\bR\blambda < \bC$ are called \emph{strictly admissible}.
+\begin{pf*}{Proof of Theorem~\ref{thmSFA1}} Theorem~\ref{thmSFA1} is now a fairly easy consequence of Theorem~\ref{thminsengen}.
+Consider a bandwidth-sharing network described in Section~\ref{secinsensitive}.
+The additional structures are the additional capacity constraints \eqref{eqfeasible}, and that arriving packets only require an unit amount of service, deterministically.
+The capacity constraints \eqref{eqfeasible} impose the necessary condition for stability, given by \eqref{eqcapfl}.
+Recall that all arrival rate vectors $\bolds{\lambda}$ that satisfy $\bR\bolds{\lambda}< \bC$ are called \emph{strictly admissible}.

-Consider the bandwith vector $\bphi$ as defined by \eqref{df:sfa1} and \eqref{df:sfa2}.
-As remarked earlier, $\bphi$ is admissible, i.e., it satisfies the capacity constraints \eqref{eq:feasible}.
-It is balanced by definition, and hence insensitive by Theorem \ref{thm:insen_gen}.
-Thus, it induces an stationary measure $\bpi$ on the queue-size vector $\bM(t)$, given by \eqref{eq:measure}.
-For a strictly admissible arrival rate vector $\blambda$, the measure is finite, with the normalizing constant $\Phi$ given by \eqref{eq:normalize_SFA}.
-Hence, we can normalize $\bpi$ to obtain the unique stationary probability distribution for $\bM(t)$.
+Consider the bandwith vector $\bphi$ as defined by \eqref{dfsfa1} and \eqref{dfsfa2}.
+As remarked earlier, $\bphi$ is admissible, that is, it satisfies the capacity constraints \eqref{eqfeasible}.
+It is balanced by definition, and hence is insensitive by Theorem~\ref{thminsengen}.
+Thus, it induces an stationary measure ${\bolds{\pi}}$ on the queue-size vector $\bM(t)$, given by \eqref{eqmeasure}.
+For a strictly admissible arrival rate vector $\bolds{\lambda}$, the measure is finite, with the normalizing constant $\Phi$ given by \eqref{eqnormalizeSFA}.
+Hence, we can normalize ${\bolds{\pi}}$ to obtain the unique stationary probability distribution for $\bM(t)$.\vadjust{\goodbreak}

-Finally, using Theorem \ref{thm:insen_gen} and the fact that all service requests are deterministically $1$, we see that the stationary residual workloads are all uniformly distributed on $[0,1]$ and independent. \end{Proof}
+Finally, using Theorem~\ref{thminsengen} and the fact that all service requests are deterministically $1$, we see that the stationary residual workloads are all uniformly distributed on $[0,1]$ and independent. \end{pf*}

-\section{Proof of Lemma \ref{LEM:MONOTONE}}
+\section{Proof of Lemma \texorpdfstring{ \ref{LEMMONOTONE}}{5.1}}